Area 51: Foreign technology evaluation

 On 12 August 1968, two Syrian air force lieutenants, Walid Adham and Radfan Rifai, took off in a pair of MiG-17Fs on a training mission.
 They lost their way and, believing they were over Lebanon, landed at the Betzet Landing Field in northern Israel.
 (One version has it that they were led astray by an Arabic-speaking Israeli).
-Prior to the end of 1968 these MiG-17s were transferred from Israeli stocks and added to the Area 51 test fleet.
-The aircraft were given USAF designations and fake serial numbers so that they could be identified in DOD standard flight logs.
+By year's end, these MiG-17s were transferred from Israel and added to the Area 51 test fleet; they were given USAF designations and fake serial numbers so that they could be identified in U.S. Department of Defense standard flight logs.
 As in the earlier program, a small group of Air Force and Navy pilots conducted mock dogfights with the MiG-17s.
-Selected instructors from the Navy's Top Gun school at NAS Miramar, California, were chosen to fly against the MiGs for familiarization purposes.
+Instructors from the Navy's new Top Gun school at NAS Miramar, California, were chosen to fly against the MiGs for familiarization purposes.
 Very soon, the MiG-17's shortcomings became clear.
 It had an extremely simple, even crude, control system that lacked the power-boosted controls of American aircraft.
 The F-4's twin engines were so powerful it could accelerate out of range of the MiG-17's guns in thirty seconds.
 It was important for the F-4 to keep its distance from the MiG-17.
 As long as the F-4 was one and a half miles from the MiG-17, it was outside the reach of the Soviet fighter's guns, but the MiG was within reach of the F-4's missiles.
+The data from the HAVE DOUGHNUT and HAVE DRILL tests were provided to the Top Gun school.

-The data from the HAVE DOUGHNUT and HAVE DRILL tests were provided to the newly formed Top Gun school at NAS Miramar.
-By 1970, the HAVE DRILL program was expanded; a few selected fleet F-4 crews were given the chance to fight the MiGs.
-The most important result of Project HAVE DRILL is that no Navy pilot who flew in the project defeated the MiG-17 Fresco in the first engagement.
-The HAVE DRILL dogfights were by invitation only.
+By 1970, the HAVE DRILL program was expanded; a few fleet F-4 crews were invited to fight the MiGs.
+No Navy pilot who flew in the project defeated the MiG-17 Fresco in the first engagement.
 The other pilots based at Nellis Air Force Base were not to know about the U.S.-operated MiGs.
 To prevent any sightings, the airspace above the Groom Lake range was closed.
 On aeronautical maps, the exercise area was marked in red ink.
-The forbidden zone became known as "Red Square".
+The forbidden zone became known as "Red Square", a tongue-in-cheek reference to Red Square in Moscow.